 My greenhouses don't require complicated and expensive heating, ventilation or irrigation systems.
 I water the greenhouses with a hose and sprinkler.
 Since I operate my greenhouses seasonally (the big one from March to November, the little one from April to October), I don't need a lot of extra heat.

 If frost threatens my lean-to greenhouse, I just stick in a small portable electric heater.
-I did put a thermostatically-controlled ventilation fan in the bigger greenhouse; this cost about $200.
 The lean-to greenhouse is ventilated with a cheap box fan ($25) that I turn on in the morning, and turn off at night.
-Small greenhouses come in all shapes and sizes.

 Best reason: greenhouses are just plain fun!